Sprytin/ChatGPT/README.md

-# Kotlin Spring Boot application ChatGPT REST API
+# Kotlin Spring ChatGPT REST API
-**Kotlin Spring Boot application** version of reverse engineered ChatGPT API https://github.com/acheong08/ChatGPT proxy
+**Kotlin Spring REST API** version of reverse engineered ChatGPT API https://github.com/acheong08/ChatGPT proxy

 You can use multiple tokens, and the load between them will be balanced.
 ## Technologies Used